Telephone Interview Guide & Tips

 This is probably one the most common and most frustrating 'no no' as it is so easy to get right.
 We know there will always be exceptional circumstances, but make sure you are comfortable and ready to take the call at the specified time.
 In an ideal world, you will be ready and waiting five minutes before the start time of your telephone interview.
 In these few minutes, get yourself mentally prepared, check your notes and have a glass of water on standby.

 Control your nerves

-It’s an essential skill in every job and the interview is a great opportunity to show how good you are at it.
-Listen to understand, not to respond and try not to interrupt the person talking.
+It can be hard to stay silent when you are keen to impress your interviewer.
+Listening is an essential skill in every job and your telephone interview is a great opportunity to show how good you are at it.
+Listen to understand, rather than always to respond.
+Try not to interrupt the person talking.